It’s kind of like your dad just giving up on any sense of self-respect or sense of style.

 Russel Brunson and ClickFunnels have created an entire business out of this concept of flowing through a funnel and giving visitors opportunities to perform different actions.

-In conversations regarding conversation with my friend John Dennis a few years back he pointed out that visitors at this stage are in a state of hyper-engagement, and are far more likely to click through to follow you on social media, more likely to read an offer, and more engaged overall, so keep feeding them what they want.
+In a conversation regarding conversions with my friend John Dennis a few years back he pointed out that visitors at this stage are in a state of hyper-engagement, and are far more likely to click through to follow you on social media, more likely to read an offer, and more engaged overall, so keep feeding them what they want.

 Did I miss anything?
 Anything you would like to add to the list?